-Myth: It’s dangerous to feed raw meet because it may contain parasites.
+4. Myth: It’s dangerous to feed raw meat because it may contain parasites.

 “How’s Musetta?”
 These days, people I know ask about my cat more often than about me.
 “Is she still plump?
 Have you had her teeth cleaned yet?”
 While I answer (well, yes, and soon again) with the facts about my real cat, the flesh-and-blood feline who often sleeps in a chair behind me as I work, snoring gently, I know that’s not who they really mean.
 These inquiries are often from readers, and they’re really addressed to my little pet’s black-and-white doppelganger: the feline heroine of my Theda Krakow series.